 He was diagnosed with Alzheimer's in his later years, and this became the battle of his lifetime.
 We had to lay Daddy to rest in 2019.
 He received a 3 Volley Rifle Fire to signify that a veteran had died and had been brought home.
 Taps was then played to symbolize that it was now time to rest.
 Thankfully, my Dad is resting peacefully - he has left his Alzheimer's behind, and he has gone home!

 In his memory, I work as a volunteer to raise money for the Alzheimer's Association to, hopefully, one day find a first survivor of this terrible disease.
-I want to invite you to join me in the Walk To End Alzheimer's in Mount Airy this September 18, at Riverside Park for the View Only Promise Garden and more if our guidelines will allow it.
+I want to invite you to join me in the Walk To End Alzheimer's in Mount Airy this September 18, at Riverside Park.

 We must all work together to find a cure!
 The end of Alzheimer's disease starts with you.
 The Walk To End Alzheimer's can be everywhere this year.
 Alzheimer's has not stopped because we have a new crisis in our world, so we must not either!
 Please join me as we search to find the first survivor.